kevalkaneria/Graduation-Project/README.md

    - Here is link to access your localhost or type it on your URL http://localhost/wordpress

-   **Note: Make sure that your wampserver is running otherwise localhost wont be able to access localhost**
+   **Note: Make sure that your wampserver is running otherwise localhost won't be able to access localhost**

   ### phpmyadmin

-   - It is used for Database purposes, so i have zip *127_0_0_1.sql.zip* file is located in this folder. you need to import this file in to Database thn  be able to see all data.
+   - It is used for Database purposes, so i have zip *127_0_0_1.sql.zip* is located in this folder. you need to import this file in to Database than you will be able to see all data on localhost.

    **Note: Make sure first login as root and import data file into database**